TnTech-ECE/S25_Team2_MyCapstoneProject/EA.md

 The purpose of the experiments are designed to verify safety, performance, efficiency, and compliance with Formula SAE standards.

-  **Critical Requirements**:

--

    **Experiment 1:** Cell Voltage Verification and Pack Balancing

-Evaluate whether the 6s12p module maintains proper cell voltage uniformity and whether the Orion O2 BMS can detect imbalance and execute passive balancing.
+Evaluate whether the 6s12p module maintains proper cell voltage uniformity and whether the Orion O2 BMS can detect imbalance and execute passive balancing with time.

 Critical Requirements: